Apollon77/daikin-controller/README.md

 ### getACYearPowerExtended(callback)
 Get the "Extended Year-Power" details from the Daikin-Device.
 The callback will be called with the result.

+### setACSpecialMode(values, callback)
+Send an update for the "Special Mode" data to the device. values is an object with the following possible keys:
+* state: Integer, enable or disable the special mode, you can also use DaikinAC-SpecialModeState for allowed values in human readable format
+* kind: Integer, the kind of the special mode, you can also use DaikinAC-SpecialModeKind for allowed values in human readable format

+Response:
+* specialMode: String, the current special mode, you can also use DaikinAC-SpecialModeResponse for allowed values in human readable format

+It's possible to set STREAMER mode for a turned off device.
+POWERFUL/ECONOMY modes will only work when the the device is turned on.

 ### enableAdapterLED(callback)
 Enables the Wifi Controller LEDs.